TU-Delft-DCC/DCC-website/_pages/assignment-application.md

 - The assignment extends the research possibilities of the applicant.
 - The assignment end products have a wider impact and can be (re)used by others.
 - The assignment generates open source software and/or FAIR data.
-- The estimated workload appears realistic to the DCC team and is within the 2 days/week for maximum 6 months limit (3).
+- The estimated workload appears realistic to the DCC team and is within the 2 days/week for maximum 6 months limit.<sup>1</sup>
 - The requested technical skills are available in the DCC team, or are desirable and realistic to obtain for the DCC team during the assignment.
-- The assignment is different in some way from previously accepted assignments (3).
+- The assignment is different in some way from previously accepted assignments.<sup>1</sup>
-- The assignment is from an underrepresented TU Delft faculty in the accepted assignment portfolio(3).
+- The assignment is from an underrepresented TU Delft faculty in the accepted assignment portfolio.<sup>1</sup>
-- The people involved have appropriate employment contracts (1).
+- The people involved have appropriate employment contracts.<sup>2</sup>
 - There is a Data Management Plan (DMP) in place.
-- The applicant plans to give appropriate credit to the DCC team member(s).
+- The applicant plans to give appropriate credit to the DCC team member(s).<sup>3</sup>

+1. *To increase assignment diversity in the 2 year DCC team pilot period.*
-1. The applicant must have a TU Delft contract for the duration of the assignment.
+2. *The applicant must have a TU Delft contract for the duration of the assignment.
 There must be a daily contact person for the duration of the contract.
-The handover person must have a contract for at least 4 months after the end of the assignment.
+The handover person must have a contract for at least 4 months after the end of the assignment.*
-2. The CRediT taxonomy provides useful guidance on how people’s contribution to research outputs could be recognised.
+3. *The [CRediT taxonomy](https://www.casrai.org/credit.html) provides useful guidance on how people’s contribution to research outputs could be recognised.*
-3. To increase assignment diversity in the 2 year DCC team pilot period.

 # More information